 The Parish Council is the first tier of local government.
 It responds to the needs of the community by delivering the services or representation it needs and has a large range of powers.

-Great Yeldham Parish Council is made up of 9 Councillors (there is currently 1 vacancy).
+Great Yeldham Parish Council is made up of 9 Councillors.
 Parish Councillors do not get paid for performing this important role.
 Councillors are elected every four years.
 The next election is due in May 2023.
 If there are no more candidates than the number of Councillors, election is automatic.
 If a vacancy occurs during the four-year term, permission is sought from the District Council to co-opt a replacement unless ten Parishioners demand an election.

 A Chairman and Vice Chairman are elected annually from amongst the Councillors.
 This takes place at each May meeting of the Council.